Mespeet/Organizer/README.md

 ### Installing as a System Service

-To automatically run `file_sorter` in the background whenever your computer starts, install it as a system service:
+To automatically run `Organizer` in the background whenever your computer starts, install it as a system service:

 ```sh
 Organizer install --path /path/to/directory --interval 10